lextm/blog/_posts/2011/2011-1-29-product-review-php-manager-for-iis.md

 ---
+description: This post is about PHP Manager for IIS.
+excerpt_separator: <!--more-->
 layout: post
-title: "Product Review: PHP Manager for IIS"
-description: "This post is about PHP Manager for IIS."
-tags: IIS
 permalink: /product-review-php-manager-for-iis-e17105c8f751
-excerpt_separator: <!--more-->
+tags: iis php windows
+title: 'Product Review: PHP Manager for IIS'
 ---
 I just noticed this project on CodePlex, which provides PHP support in IIS Manager.